h8tred-ds/ansible/README.md

-My repo with Ansible playbooks, mostly for studying
+My repo with Ansible playbooks